 Chief Executive Officer

-An LSU graduate, Alexander has a passion for data science and crime prediction.
-In 2018, Alexander started the Crimer project, an initiative to bring crime prediction into the machine learning age.
-In his own words, he’s “an open source aficionado by day and a chess player by night!”
+An LSU graduate, Alexander has a passion for data science.
+In 2018, Alexander started the Crimer project – an initiative to bring crime prediction into the machine learning age – and has remained closely tied to the Louisiana startup scene ever since.
+Alexander maintains an interest in AI research and his alma mater’s computer science program.

 Chief Operating Officer

-An LSU computer science graduate with a concentration in software engineering, Charles first joined the Crimer team in the fall of 2018.
+An LSU graduate student specializing in cybersecurity, Charles first joined the Crimer team in the fall of 2018.
 Originally working on the front-end demo, Charles has since then been responsible for business operations.
-In his free time he enjoys rock climbing, Rocket League, and the board game “Go.”
+In his free time he enjoys Baduk, exercise, and playing piano.

 Head of Engineering

-A UC Berkeley Master of Engineering graduate focusing on Data Science and Systems, Scott began working for Crimer in the spring of 2019, creating its website.
+A UC Berkeley Master of Engineering graduate focusing on Data Science and Systems, Scott began working for Crimer in the spring of 2019, creating the first version of its website.
 Scott’s hobbies include programming and video games.